factor18/flo/README.md

 end)
 ```

-### Invoking a workflow within a workflow:
+#### Invoking a workflow within a workflow:
-`Virta.Core.Worflow` is a special component which allows us to invoke a different workflow from the current workflow.
+Virta.Core.Worflow is a special component which allows us to invoke a different workflow from the current workflow.
 This allows us to reuse workflows.

-A workflow node can be represented as
-`%Node{ module: Virta.Core.Workflow, id: 1, ref: "adder" }`
-Notice the `:ref` property.
-It refers to the registered workflow with the name `adder`.
+A workflow node can be represented as %Node{ module: Virta.Core.Workflow, id: 1, ref: "adder" } Notice the :ref property.
+It refers to the registered workflow with the name adder.

 Lets see a code example for a complex worflow which invokes other workflows:

 ```elixir
 alias Virta.Node
 alias Virta.Registry